ichzann/LinkedIn_Scraper_with_LLM_Labeling/Readme.md

-# Starting Point - LinkedIn's Filters suck.
+# Starting Point - LinkedIn's Filter sucks.

 While searching for an internship position, I came across lots of unrelated positions.
 After realizing how bad LinkedIn job search filtering is,
 I decided to do my own filtering.
 In the following section of the README page, you can find insights, my steps, and improvements of the script during the project.